RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Related Work and Contributions

 \subsection{Contributions}

-The proposed method, RelDenClu finds biclusters based on continuous non-linear relationships using marginal and joint density, information derived from two-dimensional spaces corresponding to each pair of features.
+The proposed method, RelDenClu finds biclusters based on continuous non-linear relationships using marginal and joint densities and, information derived from 2D spaces corresponding to each pair of features.
 The advantages of this approach are listed below.
-The first point in this list is discussed in Section \ref{choiceBinPrama} and the last two points have been elaborated using a toy example in Section \ref{toyex}. \begin{enumerate} \item It does not expect the user to provide parameters for finding high-density regions. \item It does not assume that the relationship between features has a particular form like linear or multiplicative. \item It does not assume that the relationship between features is monotonous. \item It avoids the fragmentation of biclusters by adapting for variations in marginal densities. \end{enumerate}
+The first point in this list is discussed in Section \ref{choiceBinPrama} and the last three points have been elaborated using a toy example in Section \ref{toyex}. \begin{enumerate} \item It does not expect the user to provide parameters for finding high-density regions. \item It does not assume that the relationship between features has a particular form like linear or multiplicative. \item It does not assume that the relationship between features is monotonous. \item It avoids the fragmentation of biclusters by adapting for variations in marginal densities. \end{enumerate}